 Here are some of the health benefits of low-dose lithium we know of today.

 5 Benefits of Low Dose Lithium Supplements

 1. Low dose lithium may reduce inflammation

 Reducing inflammation is one of the best things anyone can do for their health.
 More than ever we have toxins, foods, and environmental assaults that raise inflammation levels and contribute to disease.
-Studies have shown that lithium appears to decrease inflammatory proteins while boosting anti-inflammatory proteins.
+Studies have shown that lithium benefits include a decrease inflammatory proteins while boosting anti-inflammatory proteins.

 In one study, lithium appeared to have neuroprotective effects against nervous system autoimmunity.
 This animal study observed lithium suppressed IFN-γ production, which is associated with Alzheimer’s disease.

 Lithium is most famous for its antipsychotic effects in bipolar patients.
-Because of these mood-stabilizing effects, lower doses are being explored in people with anxiety.
+Because of these mood-stabilizing effects, lower lithium dosage are being explored in people with anxiety.
 Lithium has been shown in studies to calm manic behavior associated with anxiety, bipolar disorder, and even attention deficit disorder (ADHD).

 3. Low-dose lithium may improve depression